 Main Topic

-Risk analysis examines each identified risk issue, refines the portrayal of the risk and assesses the associated impact, inherent in a project.
+Risk analysis examines each identified risk issue, refines the portrayal of the risk and assesses the associated impact inherent in a project.
 Its main objective is to assess the probability and impact of risks.
 The first part of the analysis process is known as qualitative risk analysis, and it is here that a probability/impact risk rating matrix is developed or revised.
 This is an important step because it helps reduce the number of risks previously identified.
 Some will be more important than others, requiring more resources to mitigate them.
 Others will be ‘let-to-be.’
 In consequence, during this step the project team can begin to get a feel for those issues that will have the greatest impact on the project’s objectives, and how to plan for potential responses.
 At the end of this process the project team will have a list of prioritized risks and a list of risks that needs further investigation through qualitative risk analysis and an enhance Risk Register.

 Overall, it appears that organizations that manage their projects more efficiently and more effectively tend to attach more value to risk analysis tools.
 Other than establishing risk probability and impact, most managers recognize the benefits of using qualitative techniques to get a first look (and sometimes, a last look) at the causes of a risk.
 One problem with qualitative techniques is that they could to be too simplistic to capture the subtlety of risky situations.
 In these cases, quantitative techniques based on probabilistic measures are needed if the underline nature or impact of a risk is not well understood.